mountainvictor/mountainvictor.github.io/_posts/2021-04-15-integrating-observations-measurements.markdown

   doi={10.1051/0004-6361/202038245},
   url={https://ui.adsabs.harvard.edu/link_gateway/2020A&A...642A...4V/doi:10.1051/0004-6361/202038245},
-  title={Understanding the origins of the heliosphere: integrating observations and measurements from Parker Solar Probe, Solar Orbiter, and other space-and ground-based observatories}, author={Velli, M and Harra, LK and Vourlidas, A and Schwadron, N and Panasenco, O and Liewer, PC and M{\"u}ller, D and Zouganelis, I and St Cyr, OC and Gilbert, H and others}, journal={Astronomy \& Astrophysics}, volume={642}, pages={A4},
+  title={Understanding the origins of the heliosphere: integrating observations and measurements from Parker Solar Probe, Solar Orbiter, and other space-and ground-based observatories}, author={Velli, M and Harra, LK and Vourlidas, A and Schwadron, N and Panasenco, O and Liewer, PC and M{\"u}ller, D and Zouganelis, I and St Cyr, OC and Gilbert, H et al.}, journal={Astronomy \& Astrophysics}, volume={642}, pages={A4},